glpi-project/docdev/source/devapi/controllers.rst

 Use thin controllers
 ++++++++++++++++++++

-Controller should be *thin*, which mean they should contains the minimal code needed to *glue* together the pieces of GLPI needed to handle the request.
+Controller should be *thin*, which mean they should contain the minimal code needed to *glue* together the pieces of GLPI needed to handle the request.

 A good controller does only the following actions: